 First, we need to remember that a light and airy image is something you love because of how it makes you feel.
 Art is like that.
 This means that light and airy images don’t start with editing, they start with...

 Image below edited with the Light and Airy Preset Suite

 Think of your location, and every single detail that makes the image, as the groundwork for the image.
 You can’t shoot a light and airy image in a pitch-black room without some intervention or manipulation.
 Look for light and look for a lot of it.

-Light the foreground
+Step One: Light the foreground

 You will want to have a good, even, light source either between you and your subject or behind you (assuming you’re not blocking the source… so, like, you will need the sun).
 Look for a light source that has been diffused, or scattered.
 Think about light like a flashlight and a white or neutral wall.
 The flashlight is your light source and the white/neutral wall is your light reflector.
 Okay, so if you stand 3 feet from a white wall and turn on your flashlight, there will be a bright spot on the wall.
 For light and airy photographs, you’re not looking for this kind of light.

 If you stand 10 feet from a white wall and turn on your flashlight, the light will cover more of the wall.
 You are looking for this kind of light.

 Now that you have a scattered, or diffused light source on your subject, you want to introduce light into your frame behind your subject.
 Look through your viewfinder from different angles.
 If there are a lot of deep shadows behind your subject, try a different angle.
 Look for a background similar to the foreground.

 Related: Free light and airy preset

 Step Three: Shoot in golden hour